 There is another factor that plays a role in the ongoing popularity and special status of this rookie card.
 Not only did Brett appear on the regular 1975 Topps baseball card, but that season Topps produced a test issue of “minis” that paralleled the entire 1975 Topps set.
 Each card measures 2 1/4″ by 3 1/8.”
 The 1975 Topps minis, though issued only in a couple of different areas of the country (most notably Michigan and California), are not necessarily rare, but they do exist in lower numbers than the regular cards, and the full-edged color borders make condition an issue for both sizes of the card.
 And it was a rarity for a Topps rookie card to be available in two “sizes” such as the 1975 cards were made.
 It has happened a handful of times since (like the almost illegible “micro-mini” card sets of the mass production era), but this was a first and it helps to set the Brett card further apart from other cards of the time.

 Speaking of values, the Brett rookies cards do carry a price that is befitting of their status.
-Currently, the Beckett price guides give a value of $80 to the regular rookie card, and $100 to the mini and Canadian counterparts.
-While that may not seem like much in this day of serial numbered scarcity or “big hits,” it ought to be remembered that the cards were found in packs that could be bought for a dime or full cello boxes costing under $6.
 And, as with most vintage cards, the pricing considerations come most into play once the cards are graded.

 As of this writing, 6,332 of the regular Brett rookie cards have been submitted to PSA for grading.
 Of these, a total of eight have received the grade of Gem Mint 10.
 Another 192 have been graded as a 9, which means that of the cards submitted to PSA only .03% have been considered Mint.
 Then again, well over half of the submitted cards have been placed in the PSA 7 or PSA 8 category.
 And the price points for these cards reflect this disparity.
-The Sports Market Report (SMR) lists the Gem Mint 10 as having an expected value of $12,000, and it drops to $1450 for the grade 9.
+The Sports Market Report (SMR) lists the value of a George Brett rookie card at $12, 000 in PSA 10 and it drops to $1450 for the grade 9.
 When a grade 8 is sought the expectation falls to around $150.
 Correspondingly, the number of minis graded have been 2,028 with 136 pulling a grade of 9 (129 cards) or a 10 (7 cards).

 Less than 200 of the O-Pee-Chee cards have been submitted, and the small sample size has seen almost ten percent of these with a Mint grade.
 The SMR does not even list a price for a Gem Mint version of the Canadian card, but lists the grade 9 at $1400.
 Interestingly, the grade 9 mini lists at $800, which is a considerable difference from the OPC.
 A Gem Mint 10 mini is said to have a value of $6500.